efabless/BusWrap/README.md

     description: "The output data"
 ```
 ### External Interface Definitions
 IP External Interfaces to other sub-systems.
 In other words, the IP ports that pass through the bus wrapper to outside the wrapper; typically, the IP ports connected to I/Os.
-For an example:
+For example:

 ```yaml
 external_interface: